mhkeller/layercake/src/content/guide/02-layercake-props.md

 Same as [x](/guide#x) but for the r dimension.

+### debug `Boolean`

+If this is `true`, Layer Cake will print to the control a helpful debug message showing:

+1. The current scales you have currently set
+2. The `domain` and `range` for each scale
+3. The bounding box dimensions of your chart container

+It's helpful if you're trying to track down why a chart is not display correctly, which comes down to CSS not being set on the parent chart container or weird data issues (`undefined`, `NaN` values etc...) that are throwing off the extent calculation for the `domain`.

+If your `domain` or `range` includes values that are colors, the debug interface will highlight them in that color.

 ### padding `Object`

 An object that can specify `top`, `right`, `bottom`, or `left` padding in pixels.
 Any unspecified values are filled in as `0`.
 Padding operates like CSS `box-sizing: border-box;` where values are subtracted from the parent container's width and height, the same as [a D3 margin convention](https://bl.ocks.org/mbostock/3019563).